GREAT-GRANDSON OF THE QUILTER AND THE HOODOO MAN

 VISIONARY APONTE: ART & BLACK FREEDOM

 Group exhibition featuring a collaborative installation by the amazing Renee Stout and myself.
 The exhibition showcases works inspired by the nineteenth century Afro-Cuban slave rebellion leader and artist "Black" Jose Aponte and his lost "Book of Paintings".
 Other artists featured in the exhibition are José Bedia, Leonardo Benzant, Edouardo Duval Carrié, Asser St. Val, Fabiola Jean-Louis and more.
 The exhibition first opened during Miami Art Basel December 2017 at the Haitian Cultural Complex.
 The next stop was New York University's King Juan of Spain Center during the spring of 2018.
-After a stop at Duke University the show will be on it's way to the Caribbean.
-Curated by Edouardo Duval Carrié and Ada Ferrer
+After a stop at Duke University the show went to Havana, Cuba and then Santiago de Cuba in 2019.
+It's is now in Nashville, Tennessee at the Vanderbilt University Fine Arts Gallery awaiting the end of the COVID Pandemic shutdown to resume it's tour around the world.
+Next stop- Havard University.
+Curated by Edouardo Duval Carrié and Ada Ferrer.

 WOODEN QUILTS: THE POST-KATRINA ART OF JEAN-MARCEL ST. JACQUES